shruti2634/Space_Invaders/README.md

 # Space_Invaders
-Python Project
-This project is created by:
+In this repository we have build a game called'Space Invaders' This repository is created by:
 Anurag Pandey(16010121129)
 Shruti Pimple(16010121148)